 Pro- Smallpipes can play the most commonly needed cross-fingered note, the Cnat.

 What Wood/Mounts do I get?

-If you're interested in looking somewhat traditional, choose Sonokeling.
-It's a great wood, that's pretty dark (generally).
+If you're interested in looking somewhat traditional (i.e. dark), choose Sonokeling.
+It's a great wood that's pretty dark.
 It's a cousin to African Blackwood, but it's actually a very sustainable wood as it comes from Indian tea plantations where they use it as a wind break.
-For a great contrasting mount material choose holly or boxwood.
+Worried about CITES?
+Choose Santos Rosewood.
+It’s a great hard, darker wood, but not a true rosewood, so it’s not on the CITES list.
+For a great contrasting mount material choose boxwood.

 Concerned about stability?
 I have chosen all my woods based on a long experience with these woods that has shown me they can stand up to New England winters.
 So I'm very comfortable sending any of my woods to any location.
 But want to be extra sure?
 Choose mesquite.
 It is literally the most stable wood known to man.
 It is fairly unique in it's habit of shrinking very little, and when it does, it shrinks nearly equally longitudinally and latitudinally.
 It's the difference in up and down shrinkage verse side to side shrinkage that causes most problems with woodwinds.
 And again, chose horn.
 It's a super contrast for lighter woods, and durable.